tomins/SQAAssignment1/scetion2/codingStandards.md

 - Additionally, the cost of common code ownership rises.
 It can make parts of the code the sole responsibility of a single developer in extreme instances.

+## Overview
+Having a standard set of rules for a team to go off is absolutely essential for the success of the team.
+From the articles above here are our main points to remember for coding as part of a team:
+- Have clearly defined naming conventions
+- Include clear comments at every avaliable step
+- Think about the programmer looking at the code in 10 years time
+- Use a system to control error handling
+- Have well defined testing schemas in place.

 ## Footer
 [^1]https://www.geeksforgeeks.org/coding-standards-and-guidelines/